pac-women/UCE-Tools/Document/Making RetroArch UCE.md

 ### Step 8 : RetroArch Setting

-Connect an USB keyboard before alunching UCE.
+Connect an *USB keyboard* before alunching UCE.
 After launch UCE, press F1 to bring up setting menu.
-Use arrow key to navigate, X for confirm, Z for cancel.
+Use arrow keys to navigate, X for confirm, Z for cancel.

 You should use **Install or Restore Core** function to add emulator cores,then download **Core Info** via **Online Updater**.
 Total file size is limited to 4MB.